anderspippi/smelly/docs/faq.rst

 variables, tmux will break.
 You will need to restart it as tmux does not support multiple terminfo definitions.

-If you use any of the advanced features that kitty has innovated, such as :doc:`styled underlines </underlines>`, :doc:`desktop notifications
+If you use any of the advanced features that smelly has innovated, such as :doc:`styled underlines </underlines>`, :doc:`desktop notifications
 </desktop-notifications>`, :doc:`extended keyboard support
 </keyboard-protocol>`, etc. they may or may not work, depending on the whims of
 tmux's maintainer, your version of tmux, etc.

-I opened and closed a lot of windows/tabs and top shows kitty's memory usage is very high?
+I opened and closed a lot of windows/tabs and top shows smelly's memory usage is very high?
 -------------------------------------------------------------------------------------------

 :program:`top` is not a good way to measure process memory usage.
 That is